Hasan Raheem: Early life and education

 Raheem was born on 2 August 1997.
-He belongs to a Shina family hailing from Gilgit, located in northern Pakistan's Gilgit-Baltistan region.
+He belongs to a Shina family hailing from Gilgit District Astore Village Dishkin (Kabile), located in northern Pakistan's Gilgit-Baltistan region.
 He is the eldest of four siblings.
 His father served in the Pakistan Army.
 Raheem describes himself as a "rebel" child while growing up, who had a taste for music.
 He received his early education from Generation's School.
 His first ever on-stage performance was in his fifth grade of school, when he performed a popular dance track by British-Indian musical group RDB.

 Raheem moved to Karachi to pursue a career in medicine, graduating from the Bahria Medical and Dental College.

 Career

 Raheem started writing, recording and releasing singles in 2018 while still in medical school.
 He began weaving melodies and lyrics together using his semi-acoustic guitar.

 His first taste of success came with his single "Aisay Kaisay", released in January 2020.
 The song made him the flagbearer in Pakistan's indie music scene.

 His tracks such as "Joona", "Aarzu", "Sar Phira" and "Sun Le Na" garnered millions of hits on YouTube and he quickly began to be noticed in the Pakistani music scene.
 In his early days, he collaborated with the Young Stunners.

 In 2020, Raheem won the Breakthrough Artist of the Year award for music at the 1st Pakistan International Screen Awards in Dubai.

 He made his Coke Studio debut in season 14 in 2022, where he featured in a dance track titled "Peechay Hutt" in collaboration with Talal Qureshi and the Justin Bibis.

-He released his first album "Nautanki" in December 2022.
+He released his first album Nautanki in December 2022.
 The album was well received by his fans.

-He released his much awaited EP "Maybe, It's Love" in September 2023.
+He released his much-awaited EP Maybe, It's Love in September 2023.
 The album consisted some significant features by artists like Talha Yunus, Talha Anjum, Raftaar and Talwiinder.
 The album was produced by Umair and Shahrukh.
 "Wishes" featuring Talwiinder became a massive hit in Pakistan, India and several other countries.

 On June 21, 2024 Raheem was featured on Indian EDM artist and singer Ritviz's single "Mehrbaan".